 A Senior Phase is followed from S4 to S6:

 The senior phase will provide specialisation and prepare the pupil for the highest level of qualification of which they are capable.
 This includes learning respect for one another and the development of the confidence to make informed choices.
 The phase will involve partnerships with other providers, such as colleges, work-based training providers and employers as well as the opportunity for every child to have a supported work placement (work experience).
 There are opportunities to develop skills for learning, life and work (Developing our Young Workforce) with a continuing focus on literacy, numeracy and health and well-being.
 Learners have the opportunity to experience planned, accredited, interdisciplinary, cooperative and active learning.
-They choose between Science and Technology, Art or Music and Home Economics or Drama to specialise in throughout their Senior Phase.
+They choose between Science and Drama, Art or Music and Home Economics or Science to specialise in throughout their Senior Phase.
 We also have optional Masterclasses in French, History and RME in the Senior Phase.
 Senior Pupils also experience discrete lessons in Wider Achievement where they learn life skills such as Independent Travel with GPS devices keeping them safe, how to pay bills and budget and all skills are accredited.
 Every pupil will have a profile featuring their strengths and skills S4-S6 which will help them build a CV.
 The curriculum will provide support in moving to future learning or employment.